ingebeumer/LogAnalyticsToDevOpsForODA/README.md

     ![Screenshot of choosing your csv file to import into Azure DevOps.](https://user-images.githubusercontent.com/40343254/211529308-1ad956f5-3c7c-4263-b63d-042ffc58a4dc.png)

-1. Review the imported items to see if there are no data issues highlighted that you need to resolve before you can Save items.
+1. Review the imported items to see if there are no data issues highlighted that you need to resolve before you can **Save items**.

     ![Screenshot of Azure DevOps Import Work Items to confirm there are no items highlighted before you can Save items.](https://user-images.githubusercontent.com/40343254/211529360-db545e6a-ad53-410a-af22-00fa5d29a2de.png)

 1. Keep the screen open because you need the Epic IDs in a minute.

 ### 2.2 - Import Product Backlog Items
-1. If you don’t have the screen open with the Epics you just created, go to your [Azure DevOps](https://dev.azure.com/) project and Recently created in **Work items**.
+1. If you don’t have the screen open with the Epics you just created, go to your [Azure DevOps](https://dev.azure.com/) project and **Recently created** in **Work items**.

     ![Screenshot of how to Save items in Azure DevOps that were just imported.](https://user-images.githubusercontent.com/40343254/211529610-9b467733-5300-4617-8f15-e50da37b52d7.png)

 1. First, you need to prepare file _2_ProductBacklogItems.csv_ for import in Azure DevOps.
 1. Open file _2_ProductBacklogItems.csv_.
-1. For each row in file _2_ProductBacklogItems.csv_ where Work Item Type equals Epic, replace the placeholder text `EpicID` by the ID from the Azure DevOps Epics we just imported and paste it in the row with the same Epic title in 2_ProductBacklogItems.csv.
+1. For each row in file _2_ProductBacklogItems.csv_ where Work Item Type equals Epic, replace the placeholder text `<EpicID>` by the ID from the Azure DevOps Epics we just imported and paste it in the row with the same Epic title in _2_ProductBacklogItems.csv_.

     ![Screenshot of csv file in Excel with highlighted rows of Work Item Type equals Epic.
 Overlay of Azure DevOps imported and saved Epics with the ID column highlighted to copy the ID to the matching row in the csv file.](https://user-images.githubusercontent.com/40343254/211529781-07d067d5-42f0-4e6d-ba19-1ab002850239.png)

 1. Save and close file _2_ProductBacklogItems.csv_.
-1. Return to Import Work Items in the **Queries** menu item in the left in Azure DevOps.
+1. Return to **Import Work Items** in the **Queries** menu item in the left in Azure DevOps.
-1. Choose **Import Work Items**.
+1. Select **Import Work Items**.

     ![Screenshot of how to Import Work Items in Queries in Azure DevOps.](https://user-images.githubusercontent.com/40343254/211529900-3e2be81d-3179-4a6a-915a-b5f8f90feac1.png)